Vertical-cavity surface-emitting laser: Production advantages

 There are several advantages to producing VCSELs, in contrast to the production process of edge-emitting lasers.
 Edge-emitters cannot be tested until the end of the production process.
 If the edge-emitter does not function properly, whether due to bad contacts or poor material growth quality, the production time and the processing materials have been wasted.
 VCSELs however, can be tested at several stages throughout the process to check for material quality and processing issues.
-For instance, if the vias, the electrical connections between layers of a circuit, have not been completely cleared of dielectric material during the etch, an interim testing process will flag that the top metal layer is not making contact to the initial metal layer.
+For instance, if the vias, which are the electrical connections between layers of a circuit, have not been completely cleared of dielectric material during the etch, an interim testing process will flag that the top metal layer is not making contact to the initial metal layer.
 Additionally, because VCSELs emit the beam perpendicular to the active region of the laser as opposed to parallel as with an edge emitter, tens of thousands of VCSELs can be processed simultaneously on a three-inch gallium arsenide wafer.
-Furthermore, even though the VCSEL production process is more labor and material intensive, the yield can be controlled to a more predictable outcome.
+Thus, although the VCSEL production process is more labor and material intensive, the yield can be controlled to a more predictable and higher outcome.